jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-5. Verify that when an admin user clicks on a flight's edit icon, they are taken to that flight's edit page.
+5. Verify that when an admin user clicks on a flight's edit icon, they are taken to the flight's edit page.

     - Outcome: Pass